top of page

 We partner with local arborists and land managers to source logs that would other by chipped, burned, or left to decay.

-Controlling the milling lets us bring out the true character of every tree—its figure, its flaws, and the story it carries into the furniture they become.
+Controlling the milling process lets us bring out the true character of every tree—its figure, its flaws, and the story it carries into the furniture they become.

 DDT-2025-December-14-P1100814.jpg